 THE LOVE SLAVES

-OK, there's one other.
+Another porn "classic".
 Set in San Francisco, this is about a Tough Cop trying to bust a white-slavery ring.
 No overt hypnosis, but some decent moments where the kidnapped and drugged women are being trained in a stark warehouse-type room.
 The use of an endowed male mannequin adds some MCish flavor to some of the (numerous) sex scenes.
-The MCer is another Reardon type, although it's a porn flick, so the acting.. eh.
+The MCer is another Reardon type, although again it's a porn flick, so the acting.. eh.

 A COMING OF ANGELS